-Fig. 6.
-Parameterised graph production EncapsulateField(var, accessor, updater)
+Fig. 5.
+Parameterised graph production EncapsulateField(var,accessor,updater) with embedding table

-The production of Figure 6 represents the refactoring EncapsulateField.
+Figure 5 shows a production where var, accessor and updater are such variables.
+This production represents the refactoring EncapsulateField.
 LHS and RHS are separated by means of an arrow symbol.
-In this production, all nodes are numbered.
-Nodes that have a number occurring in both the LHS and the RHS are preserved by the rewriting (as is the case with node 1 in the example).
+All nodes are numbered.
+Nodes that have a number occurring in both the LHS and the RHS are preserved by the rewriting (e.g., node 1).
 Nodes with numbers that only occur in the LHS are removed, and nodes with numbers that only occur in the RHS (e.g., nodes 2 and 3) are newly created.

-In order to take into account the "context" in which the production is applied, consisting of the (sub)expressions referring to the variable that is encapsulated, the production is equipped with an embedding mechanism similar to the one investigated in [14].
-This embedding mechanism specifies how edges are redirected.
-Incoming edges, i.e., edges that have their target node in the LHS but not their source node, are redirected according to the incoming edges specification in Table 3.
+In order to take into account the "context" in which the production is applied, consisting of the (sub)expressions referring to the variable that is encapsulated, the production is equipped with an embedding mechanism similar to the one of [12].6 This embedding mechanism specifies how edges are redirected.
+Incoming edges, i.e., edges that have their target node in the LHS but not their source node, are redirected according to the incoming edges specification in Figure 5.
 For example, $(u, 1) \rightarrow (d, 2)$ means that each update of the variable var (represented by an incoming u-edge to node 1) is replaced by a dynamic method call to the updater method (represented by an incoming d-edge to node 2).
-Outgoing edges are treated similarly, using the outgoing edges specification in Table 3.
-For example, $(m,1) \rightarrow (m,1), (m,4), (m,5)$ means that the method bodies (nodes 4 and 5) that correspond to the accessor and updater signature must be implemented in the same class as the one in which the variable var (node 1) was defined.
-Similarly, $(t, 1) \rightarrow (t, 1), (t, 3), (t, 6)$ means that the return type of the accessor method and the parameter type of the updater method must be the same as the type of the variable var.
-The type graph of Figure 3 guarantees that embedding table 3 is complete, i.e., all possible types of incoming and outgoing edges are covered.
-Indeed, according to the type graph, a V-node can only have incoming a-edges and u-edges, and outgoing m-edges and t-edges.
+Outgoing edges are treated similarly, using the outgoing edges specification in Figure 5.
+For example, $(m, 1) \rightarrow (m, 1), (m, 4), (m, 5)$ means that the method bodies (nodes 4 and 5) that correspond to the accessor and updater signature must be implemented in the same class as the one in which the variable var (node 1) was defined.